-The Ormond Beach workers’ compensation lawyers at Johnson & Gilbert, P.A., know how Florida and federal workers’ compensation systems work and have been helping clients submit successful claims for more than 15 years.
-If you’ve been injured at work call them at 386.673.4412 or toll-free at 800.556.8890 for a free consultation.
+The experienced workers’ compensation attorneys at Johnson & Gilbert, P.A., know how Florida and federal workers’ compensation systems operate and have helped clients submit successful claims for more than 20 years.
+If you were injured on the job, call us to schedule a free consultation.